csev/sakai-scripts/README.md

 This is a configuration script that sets a few parameters.
 If you want/ need to tweak the parameters simply copy this to config.sh so git does not try to check it in.
 If there is a config.sh, it will be used instead of config-dist.sh.

+I think that the default config-dist.sh works without modification for normal development Mac OS/X with MAMP installed and running.
+For normal development on a Linux/Mysql box, probably the only thing you would need to change in a config.php is the root mysql password so it can set up the database in db.sh

+But there is a lot of flexibility here if you are setting up nightly build servers.
+Changing things like the HTTP port, shutdown port, location of the Tomcat logs in config.sh allows you check these scripts out into several directories and make different nightly builds.
+If you get really tricky, you can override sakai-dist.properties by copying it to sakai.properties (which git will ignore) and change lots of things like switgching from MySql to Oracle.
+Also you could put the ojdbc jar file in the jars folder so the db.sh copies that into common/lib each time you make a new Apache.
+Note that db.sh does not understand oracle so your might want to change MYSQL\_COMMAND to be "cat" so it does not try to run mysql to create an Oracle database.

 db.sh
 -----
-This sets up a database with an account and password based on the contents of config.sh
+This sets up a MySql database with an account and password based on the contents of config.sh

 co.sh
 -----